wanjiew/IFPCA/IFPCA/Readme.txt

 IF-PCA

 This archive contains a Matlab implementation of IF-PCA algorithm as described in the paper
-J. Jin and W. Wang (2014) Important Features PCA for High Dimensional Clustering
+J. Jin and W. Wang (2014) Influential Features PCA for High Dimensional Clustering

 Current version

-V1.1
+V1.2

 SHORT DOCUMENTATION